Apple Cider Moscow Mule

 Celebrate fall weather and flavors by mixing up an Apple Cider Moscow Mule!
 Sweet, but not too sweet, this autumnal twist on a classic Moscow Mule tastes like a slice of apple pie.
 Makes 1 drink, but easily can be turned into a batch.

-This Apple Pie Moscow Mule was originally shared on September 10, 2018.
-It has been updated and republished in October 2020.
+2020 update: This Apple Pie Moscow Mule was originally shared on September 10, 2018.
+It has been updated to include more details and images and republished in October 2020.

 Y’all should know by now that I’m a sucker for a unique seasonal cocktail.